A lot or a little?

 What parents need to know

 Parents need to know that Unravel is a poetic downloadable platformer with a modicum of violence.
 The game's textile hero, Yarny -- an anthropomorphic jumble of red yarn -- never attacks or engages in combat, preferring instead to work out clever means of avoiding any territorial animals -- crabs and crows, mostly -- he comes across.
 But he can drown, be electrocuted, or get crushed under machinery.
 When this happens, he collapses and emits a red dust cloud before respawning at a checkpoint nearby.
 The game's highly allegorical story touches on many themes, including the importance of family bonds, the way in which life tends to ebb and flow, and the frailty we all experience as we slowly spend ourselves in the process of aging.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to Unravel.

 What's it about?